2011–2013 Russian protests: 4 December 2011

 On 4 November 2011, during the annual Russian March event, representatives of "The Russians" movement declared a protest action planned for election day after polling districts closed.
 As there was no official rally permit, the action by "The Russians" was unapproved and took place on 4 December at 21:00 in Moscow.
 The statement of non-recognition of electoral results spread widely. Сitizens were called upon to create self-governing institutions reflecting national interests and were told of falsifications and frauds said to have occurred during the elections.
 Alexander Belov declared the beginning of the "Putin, go away!" campaign.
 The protest action, in which several hundreds persons participated, led to running battles with riot police.
 Leaders of "The Russians" Alexander Belov, Dmitry Dyomushkin, George Borovikov were arrested along with dozens of other nationalists.
-The head of the banned Movement Against Illegal Immigration organization Vladimir Yermolaev was detained at a voting station where he was an observer.
-Mass detentions of other public organizations occurred in Moscow.
+The head of the banned Movement Against Illegal Immigration organisation Vladimir Yermolaev was detained at a voting station where he was an observer.
+Mass detentions of other public organisations occurred in Moscow.
 According to police some 258 persons have been detained.